TheJelmega/prog-lang/design/README.md

 Code generation attributes affect the resulting code generated by the compiler.
 They give hints to the compiler to allow it to generate code that might be faster without these hints.
 The compiler is free to ignore these hints

+#### `builtin`

+The `builtin` attributes attribute tells the compiler that the following element needs to be handled by the compiler, as it represents something which cannot be declared exclusivly within code.

 #### `inline`